V0nMis3s/rgb-minting-service/README.md

 ## Overview

 This project provides a command-line interface (CLI) for a small RGB minting service based on the RGB protocol.
-It is designed to facilitate the creation and the transfer of NFTs on the Bitcoin regtest network.
+It is designed to facilitate the creation and the transfer of RGB20 and RGB121 assets on the Bitcoin regtest network.

 The service accepts a definition of the assets and a blinded UTXO.
 The newly minted assets ownership is then transferred to the owner of the specified UTXO.